adamjmurray/ableton-launchpad-sequencer/ROADMAP.md

     - add pitches
     - add velocities
     - add durations
-- Modulation and Aftertouch latch option (currently it always latches)
+  - Modulation and Aftertouch latch option (add an "L" button next to the pattern descriptions)
 - Control scale and base velocity from MIDI input
-- Improve robostness of changing value buttons while the sequencer is running: Sometimes the button LEDs get stuck due to an apparent MIDI throughput issue.
-- Improve performance changing pattern start/end step

 ## 1.2
 - Per-track scales